GoogleCloudPlatform/deploystack-auditlogs-to-bq/README.md

 ## Introduction

-Google Cloud offers a wide range of services to help you build and run applications.
-Although external users can pose security risks, it's important to note that potential security threats may also originate from **within your own organization**.
+Google Cloud offers a wide range of services to help you build and run applications.While external users bring unique challenges to security, it's important to note that potential security threats may also originate from **within your own organization**.
 That's why it's important to monitor your Google Cloud environment for suspicious activity.

 One way to do this is to collect and store Audit Logs.
 Audit Logs record all activity in your Google Cloud environment, including **who** made changes, **when** they were made, and **what** resources were affected.
 This information can be invaluable for troubleshooting security incidents and identifying potential compliance violations and for internal audits and visibility.

-However, collecting and storing audit logs can be a time-consuming and complex process.
+Managing audit logs, though essential, can require significant time and effort.
 That's where it can be useful to analyze Audit Logs in BigQuery.
 The following **click-to-deploy** architecture automates the process of collecting and storing organization audit logs in BigQuery.

 **BigQuery** is a serverless, highly scalable, cost-effective data warehouse.
 It's the perfect place to store audit logs because it makes it easy to query and analyze them.